- How to Participate

 - Does it cost anything to participate in the video game tournaments?

-- Are there certain times during the day that participants would have to be on the consoles to be in the tournaments?
+- Are there certain times during the day that participants would have to be online to be in the tournaments?

-- When is the deadline to register to participate in the national video game tournaments?
+- When is the deadline to register to participate in the international video game tournaments?

 - Where can I find out more about the video game tournaments?

 Eli Neiburger and the Ann Arbor (MI) District Library have again graciously agreed to coordinate the tournaments for us using their GT System tournament software.
-More information will be available on the National Video Game Tournament Details page, and you can contact the AADL folks at gtsystem [at] aadl.org to ask specific questions about the tournaments.
+More information is available on the International Video Game Tournament Details page, and you can contact the AADL folks at gtsystem [at] aadl.org to ask specific questions about the tournaments.

 - Do we have to participate in the tournaments if we're going to play video games?